-To support the above-mentioned process, TTFC is introducing a new IT-platform "Governance, Risk and Compliance (GRC)", where all the Risk Management policies are stored and the underlying processes and controls are recorded.
-Every key process is linked to a specific control with a specific control assessment date.
-On the due date of the control, the control owner will receive an email from the platform and will need to perform the assessment online.
+To support the above-mentioned process, TTFC has introduced a new IT-platform digitizing Governance, Risk and Compliance procedures (Tool: "Swiss GRC").
+Firstly, the tool acts as a central repository, where all the Risk Management policies are stored, and the underlying processes and controls are recorded.
+But more importantly the system links key processes to the identified risks and corresponding mitigating controls and assessment date.
+The underlying automized workflow ensures that risk (and control) owners receive an email asking them to perform the assessment online latest before the defined due date.